 We were fortunate to find Amir.
-He definitely wins the award for fastest and easiest artist to work with.
-Almost before we ended our conversation, he was overflowing with new ideas.
+He wins the award for the fastest Richmond artist we’ve worked with.
+Almost before we ended our conversation, he was overflowing with new RVA design ideas.
 And we love the bold, high impact designs he came up with.
-We also love his goal – to create designs he’d be proud to wear and share as his own.
-We’re certainly proud to have them here on LocalWear.
-Thanks Amir for the awesome designs!
+Amir’s goal was to create Richmond designs he’d be proud to wear and share as his own.
+We’re proud to have them here on LocalWear.
+Thanks Amir for the awesome designs.

 See below for our Q&A with Amir…

 Thanks for talking with us Amir!